easysql/vscode-ext/README.md

 - Completion: provide variable/include completion
 - Completion from included files: provide variable/template/template-variable/include completion
-- Jump to definition: jump to template definition for included files
+- Jump to definition: jump to template definition in included files
+- Jump to definition: jump to temp table definition in included files
 - Jump to definition: jump to var definition in current file and in included files
 ## For more information

 - [Easy SQL](https://github.com/easysql/easy_sql)